ROCm/rocm-blogs/blogs/software-tools-optimization/amdgcn-isa/README.md

 ### Scratch/stack memory

-In the event of high register pressure in a kernel some of its data is stored in a special memory space, _Scratch_7 memory, that is private to the thread but belongs to the global memory.
+In the event of high register pressure in a kernel some of its data is stored in a special memory space, _Scratch_ memory, that is private to the thread but belongs to the global memory.
 This means the data access is slower than using register memory.
 Scratch memory does not use LDS and therefore scratch instructions do not use LDS bandwidth.
 These instructions only use